run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/tickets/use/reclassify-ticket.md

 4. Make the changes.

 !!!
+Abstract "ATTENTION"

+    When reclassifying a ticket, it is necessary to fill in the **Justification for reclassification** field so that all the people involved in the process are registered, the updates regarding changes related to it.

+!!!
 Abstract "RULE"

-    After editing the ticket (incident) information, an e-mail will be sent to the applicant notifying on the changes made.
     If the description is edited, it will be displayed in the e-mail notification, the changes made to the description.
-This e-mail will only be sent if the parameter "Activate - Send an e-mail when an incident is edited" is activated.
+This e-mail will only be sent if the parameter "Activate - Send an e-mail when an incident is edited is activated.
 The reclassification process includes an implicit delegation to the target Group or Attendant, in earlier versions the user had to: reclassify, capture the activity and delegate to another group.